bm371613/markdown-cv/index.md

 __[gest](https://github.com/bm371613/gest)__

-`gest` allows using hand gestures as an input device.
+Gest allows using hand gestures as an input device.
 I use it on daily basis alongside Talon
 (speech recognition, eye tracking) as a wrist-friendly replacement for a mouse and a keyboard.